-Perturbation of generalized coherent state of $G=SU(4)$ of the electron is studied in the vicinity of the stationary degenerated state given by ordinary (not secondly quantized) Dirac's equation.
+Perturbation of a generalized coherent state of $G=SU(4)$ of the electron is studied in the vicinity of the stationary degenerated state given by ordinary (not secondly quantized) Dirac equation.
 This perturbation is generated by coset transformations $G/H=SU(4)/S[U(1) \times U(3)]=CP(3)$ as an analog of the infinitesimal F.-W. transformations \cite{Le1}.
-Self-interaction arose due to the curvature of the projective Hilbert space $CP(3)$ and the state-dependent dynamical space-time (DST) is built during ``objective quantum measurement" \cite{Le3}.
+Self-interaction arises due to the curvature of the projective Hilbert space $CP(3)$ and the state-dependent dynamical space-time (DST) is built during ``objective quantum measurement" \cite{Le3}.